stellarwp/kadence-blocks/readme.txt

 * Fix: Tab title incorrectly showing in editor when using only icon mode.
 * Fix: Issue with form submit font unit.
 * Fix: RTL tabs styling issue.
+* Fix: Issue with kbInitMaps is not a function wit Javascript API
 * Fix: Issue with Table of Contents and special characters

 = 2.1.19 =